Creditor takes money from your bank account

 Usually it is your bank or building society that is holding your money for you.
 However, if you are due to get a lump sum such as a redundancy settlement, an inheritance or insurance policy payout, your creditor could get your employer, solicitor or insurance company to pay the money to them instead of you.

 If you’re aged 55 or over, your creditor might be able to get a third party debt order against your workplace or personal pension.
 This means the court could order you to withdraw money from your pension to pay your creditor.

 Your creditor can only take enough money to clear your debt.

 This page tells you what to do if your creditor tries to get a third party debt order against you, including how to try and stop the order and what to do if your bank account is frozen and you're left with no money.

 The kinds of debts that may end up with your creditor trying to get a third party debt order include money owed on personal loans, credit cards, overdrafts or hire purchase agreements.

-The Child Support Agency or Child Maintenance Service can also take money from your bank account for child maintenance arrears.
+The Child Maintenance Service can also take money from your bank account for child maintenance arrears.
 This is called a deduction order.
 They don’t need to go to court to get a deduction order.

 A third party debt order is different from an attachment of earnings order, where your creditor gets a court order to take money from your wages.